metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 #### _History_

-When these two teams met just a few weeks ago, the Patriots rolled over the Bills with the ground game alone - Mac Jones passed only three times.
-Despite Buffalo stacking the box with eight or nine people, it didn't matter...the Patriots ran the ball at will.
+When these two teams met just a few weeks ago, the Patriots rolled these Bills with the ground game alone - Mac Jones only threw the ball three times.
+Despite Buffalo stacking the box with eight or nine people, it didn't matter...the Patriots ran the ball to their heart's delight.

 I would assume the Bills do a better job limiting the Patriot ground game, but the bigger concern now comes with facing New England's air attack now that weather isn't an issue this Sunday.